 The withdrawal of the United Kingdom from the European Union (a move known as "Brexit") formally occurred on January 31, 2020.
 Following that departure is a transition period lasting until January 1, 2021, during which the U.K. and E.U. will negotiate the terms of their future relationship.
 This article has been updated as of the January 31st, 2020 withdrawal, and you can find up-to-date information about details of the transition on the U.K.'s government website.

-As a visitor traveling between the UK and Continental Europe, you may wonder whether you have to keep changing your currency every time you cross from the Euro Zone into UK.
+As a visitor traveling between the U.K. and Continental Europe, you may wonder whether you have to keep changing your currency every time you cross from the Euro Zone into the UK.
 Can you spend your euros in London and elsewhere in the UK?

 This may seem like a simple, straight forward question but the answer is a little more complicated than that.
-It is both no and - surprisingly - yes... and also maybe.
+It is both no and, surprisingly, yes... and also maybe.
 More importantly, is it a good idea to even try to spend euros in the UK?

 And Now for the "Yes, Maybe"

-- those stores that do take euros will generally only take euro notes - they will not take coins.
+- Those stores that do take euros will generally only take euro notes, not coins.

 Beware of Scammers